wellesley-cs230/wellesley-cs230.github.io/policies.md

 There is **no arbitrary limit** on the number of A's, B's, C's etc., and every student will be assigned the grade they earn and deserve according to the grading standards of the college.

+**Extra Credit.** Problems/work labeled "extra credit" will be factored in at the end of the semester.
+We do not disclose how these will affect your grade, though you can expect they will be especially helpful for students on the border between two grades.

 <br/>